LoopKit/loopdocs/docs/gh-actions/gh-update.md

 ## Build Development Version

-The information to build a development (`dev` or any other branch) has been moved to a new page: [Build Loop dev with Browser](build-dev-browser.md)
+The information to build a development (`dev` or any other branch) has been moved to a new page: [Build dev with Browser](build-dev-browser.md)